haaksmash/flowhub/README.rst

 (luckily!) the original repository adheres to a single-stable/single-dev branching philosophy already (Flowhub doesn't require this, but it makes things easier).

-Suzy decides to use Flowhub.
+Suzy decides to use Flowhub (she's got a bright future).

 init
 ++++